foxbenjaminfox/vue-async-computed/README.md

   }
 }
 ```
-## Manually Refreshed
+## Manually updated

-Sometimes, we should refresh properties manually to sync data from server side.
+Sometimes, we should update properties manually to sync data from server side.
-Using `$refreshAsyncComputed(propName)` to refresh manually and get promise for refreshing.
+Using `$updateAsyncComputed(key)` to update manually and get promise for updating.

 For example:
 ```js